-Bee's Bliss sage came out of the University of California Botanic Garden, discovered by Roger Raiche and named by Marcia Donehue.
-Gave sun and little water.
-A nice little ground cover.
+Salvia Bee's Bliss Sage came out of the University of California Botanic Garden, discovered by Roger Raiche and named by Marcia Donehue.
+It makes a nice low, silver ground cover.

 sage page where you can see all the Salvias of California.